-Overnight retreats take place at local retreat houses across our 29-city network.
+Overnight retreats take place at local retreat houses across our ISP network.
 Our volunteers in each city work closely with partner shelters and transitional housing organizations to refer appropriate candidates to the retreat.
 We provide transportation to and from partner organizations and all room, board and retreat costs are covered by the ISP program.

 The retreat itself is an experience of listening,

 SHARING ONE’S STORY in a safe setting

 Follow-up days of reflection occur approximately 30 days after the initial overnight retreat.
 These gatherings provide an opportunity for the community formed on the overnight retreat to gather together again and continue to share fellowship.